Have a question or just want to learn more? We're here to help.

 In any large community like the Navy, Law Enforcement & Security are essential.
 Whether executing crime prevention programs or carrying out anti-terrorism measures, the Sailors working in the law enforcement and security field of America’s Navy are trained to deal with any situation.

-Security professionals in America’s Navy – also known as Masters at Arms (MAs) provide security, implement policy and preserve stability within the Fleet.
-They’re equipped with the latest law enforcement tools and techniques for keeping the peace.
+Security professionals in America’s Navy – also known as Masters at Arms (MAs) provide safety and security aboard Navy installations and ships.
+They’re equipped with the latest law enforcement tools and techniques for maximum effectiveness.

 The Law Enforcement and Security community provides a wide range of critical services to every part of the Navy.
 As a Master at Arms you may:

 As an Enlisted Sailor working in law enforcement, you will have the chance to work in a number of environments.
 You can expect to work at shore stations in the United States and overseas; aboard ships; or as part of a maritime security squadron.
 In short, your assignments could take you anywhere in the world.